-More people are building their homes in what is called the wildland-urban interface.
+- More people are building their homes in what is called the wildland-urban interface.
 This is where development meets the natural environment.
-The danger of wildfire is very real in these areas, especially when surrounded by mountains.

-- Every wildfire requires some spark or fire to start it. - 100% of wildfires in Guam are started by people.
+The danger of wildfire is very real in these areas, especially when surrounded by natural savanna areas that are prone to wildfires. - Every wildfire requires some spark or fire to start it. - 100% of wildfires in Yap are started by people.